 - Refer to the job description – What type of person are they looking for?
 What kind of personality, experience and skills are necessary?

-- Brainstorm your strengths – Think about what you bring to the table, and make a list of all your strengths.
+- Identify your strengths – Think about what you bring to the table, and make a list of your skills.

 - Compare – What strengths have you listed that tie in with the company and the role you are applying for?
 These are the strengths that you want to showcase during your interview.